 - panic and nervousness for unclear reasons

 Remember.
 Anxiety and depression can exude overlapping symptoms, including difficulty sleeping and concentrating, irritability, and uncontrolled anger or fear.
-However, if you noticed, several differences distinguish the two.

 Alternative Approaches to Treating Depression and Anxiety